 2. Back to the temples.

-3. Along the midline of the nose up and down.
+3. By midline nose up and down.

 4. Circles around the nose, capturing the lips.

-Grimace in front of the mirror.
+Make a face in front of the mirror.

 Breathing exercises

-1. Do not overwork and do not rush.
+1. Don't overwork and don't rush.

 5. Ventilate the room before class.

-6. Do the lesson before eating, or after 1-1.5 hours.
+6. Perform the exercise before eating, or after 1-1.5 hours.

 Breathing exercises: